 And when he's gone, Americans should give Donald Trump the same treatment the Venetians gave to Marino Faliero and do our best to bloat out his memory.
 It is an insult and an outrage that the office held by such men as Washington, Jefferson, and Lincoln will be tainted by the presence of such an odious and sickening human being as Donald Trump, so the institution of the American presidency will need to be cleansed like a house that has suffered a flea infestation.
 The navy should never commission a rowboat, let alone a major warship, named the USS Trump.
 If Disney puts together an animatronic version of Trump in the Hall of Presidents in the Magic Kingdom, it should remove it and throw it away.
-8th grade history teachers should cross out his picture on the poster of the Presidents that they put up on their walls.
 The National Park Service shouldn't bother preserving a Donald Trump Birthplace.
 Indeed, I'd favor following the lead of the Austrian government and demolishing the place were it not for the fact that it's a hospital.
 Perhaps we could instead demolish the Trump Tower, which, architecturally speaking, is a gauche and ignoble piece of crap anyway.

 I'm quite certain that Americans are going to want to forget that Donald Trump even existed by the time he leaves the White House.
 While I see the point of this, I disagree, and for an important reason.
 What has happened is the fault of the entire American people and we need to learn from this grave mistake in order to take the necessary steps to make sure that nothing remotely like it ever happens again.